Orpowell/SABAT_NF/README.md

 2. BLAST target gene CDS against the genome BLASTDB (dc-MEGABLAST)
 3. Predict identified gene loci from BLAST output (SABAT blast2bed)

-Coding and Protein sequences of predicted genes can be assembled from the output of this pipeline using the [SABAT assemble commands](https://github.com/Orpowell/SABAT) (not included in the pipeline).
+You can generate the coding and protein sequences of your genes using the [SABAT assemble commands](https://github.com/Orpowell/SABAT) (not included in the pipeline) using the predicted gene loci.